Well, Hello there! A pleasure to make your acquaintance.

 I cook all the time, providing me with ammunition for my favorite social thing which is a small dinner party.
 I collect vintage ceramics for the kitchen, managed to finish a somewhat graceless marathon before I turned 40 in 2010, I adore reading, strolling, going to museums, plan to travel more, and I love to go to movies.
 I particularly enjoy going to a matinee by myself.
 Someday I’d like to live in a house with a porch swing.
 I like to watch steam rise off water at night.
-I love a princely oak cabinet fronted with leaded glass and piled with Heath ceramics.
+I love a princely oak cabinet fronted with leaded glass and piled with handmade ceramics.
 Give me sun dried linen sheets and red ticking.
 I like wild and calm at turns, a person who can mix a pattern successfully, and I often daydream of paint chips tumbling in file across a wall at the hardware store.
 I can’t wear ruffles or bows, even handsome ones, and honor those who can.
 I want my food on a pretty plate in explosions of color with exclamations of texture collisions.
 I want it healthy, divine, and crammed with life.
 I love a snack, a scarf, and The San Francisco Giants.
 My favorite articles of clothing are a pair of used boots I got while New York living was eating me alive.
 They cost $42 and I couldn’t afford them then, and they are my personal sign of the intrepid.
 The other thing is a stripy French sailor shirt, thick and too big, like wearing a friend on your shoulders into the world.
 I sometimes lie in the dark and listen to the cello on headphones.

 And I had a very handsome dog called Gus who recently passed away.
 He had eyeliner.
 I miss him.
 I also live with another handsome creature called Ginger, a southern butch on a vintage Honda motorcycle.